ersanchez/notes/zfs.md

 Before creating a ZFS filesystem there are a few things to consider.

+#### Encryption

+You *must* set this when creating your ZFS filesystem.
+You can't encrypt an existing ZFS filesystem.

+If you want to encrypt your ZFS filesystem set the following options in your `zfs create` command:

+* `encryption=[algorithm]` - `aes-256-gcm` is the current default
+* `keylocation=[location]` - this can be the path to somewhere on disk or you can ask the system to `prompt` you for it
+* `keyformat=[format]` - passphrase|hex|raw

+The passphrase can be anywhere between 8 and 512 bytes long.
+Whereas both hex and raw must be exactly 32 bytes long.

+You'll be prompted twice for the encryption passphrase.

+One more note, any child zfs directories will inherit the encryption of the parent ZFS filesystem.

+**NOTE**: If you enable encryption, you will need to enter the key each time you startup the system.
+This may or may not be desirable depending on the demands on your system.

 #### Compression

 At the time of this edit, lz4 appears to be the most effective compression algorithm for general use.